AriFordsham/GHCWiki/Make-GHC-codebase-more-modular.md

 ![ghc_modules.svg](uploads/7917b1fb147a3d9c16b9c405e999c560/ghc_modules.svg)

 The boxes are the GHC.XXX top-level module prefixes.
+For example, the box `Hs` stands for a module `GHC.Hs` and a collection of sub-module (e.g. `GHC.Hs.Pat`, `GHC.Hs.Expr` etc)

 The arrows indicate allowed dependencies between groups of modules.

 Principles:
 * Consider top-level modules GHC.XXX as if they were from independent packages